Conspiracy Theories: What Can I Do to Stop Them?

 The Socrates Method

 The Socrates Method comes with many benefits.
-Studies have shown that theorists don’t feel attacked by this technique, that they aren’t being forced to change what they believe.
+Studies have shown that theorists don’t feel attacked by this technique and that they aren’t being forced to change what they believe.
 That’s where the beauty of this method lies.
 The goal isn’t to convince someone they’re wrong.
-Instead, it’s to help them realize their wrong on their own terms.
+Instead, it’s to help them realize they're wrong on their own terms.
 Once that goal is reached, people often feel motivated to step away from the conspiracy, since they alone are telling themselves to change, not somebody else.

 Hopefully, once you’ve reached the end of the conversation, you’re now on the right track.
 Maybe your loved one is now aware of an inaccuracy in the conspiracy, or they’re questioning the sources they listen to.
 Or perhaps they remain unmoved in their beliefs.

 Don’t fret, however.
 Regardless of what happened, you’ve made progress.
 Changing someone’s beliefs is a gradual process that will require a lot of talking.
 Check-in with your loved one on a consistent schedule and keep applying these methods I shared.
 With each check-in, you’ll slowly chip away at the conspiracy theory, revealing the undeniable truth that’s waiting underneath.

 Now, don’t get me wrong, this will be difficult.
 It’ll require a strong commitment, smart conversation skills, and a lot of patience.
 But, by the end, it’ll be worth it.
 Lies and conspiracies can tear loved ones apart, but the truth?
 It has the power to bring us together, no matter the distance.
 Our shared understanding of the world is more important than ever, and we can all play a role in saving it, one honest talk at a time.